 AKI Partner Organization-Uganda Society for the Protection and Care of Animals (USPCA)

-AKI's Partnership with Uganda Society for the Protection and Care of Animals
+AKI's Partnership with Uganda Society for the Protection & Care of Animals

 "Without all your [AKI] support and donors, I am not sure if the USPCA would still exist today!"
 (A USPCA Executive Committee member)

 The Haven is located at 12 Ismail Road in Mbuya, Kampala.
-Alex Ochieng (pictured left) is the Haven Manager.
+Alex Ochieng (pictured above with AKI-donated supplies) is the Haven Manager; Jackie (pictured above preparing a vaccination) is the Assistant Manager.

 Where Did Your Donations Go?